Institutional Research FAQs

-If you are not able to locate the data required on our website and/or are unsure if our office handles the required kind of data request, do not hesitate to contact our office with your data requests.
+If you are not able to locate the data required on our website and/or are unsure if our office handles the required kind of data request, contact our office at email@example.com.

-What types of information does the OAIE office NOT provide?
+What types of information does the OIEP office NOT provide?

 We do not provide Financial Aid information, student commute information, personal background information, off campus housing information and few others.

 Are there any assumed security responsibilities when receiving institutional data?